 Let’s look at a few suggestions for creating milestones.
 One of the easiest starting points is to begin creating milestones inside a business plan.
 Regardless if you are building a full business plan or a mini business plan, milestones are a foundational part of business planning in any stage.
 If you don’t have a business plan, make sure the goals are clear.
 Following the format of a SMART goal, you’ll want to make each milestone specific, measurable, actionable, relevant, and timely.
 As you approach each milestone date, make sure you are looking at the results and celebrating the successful achievement of the ones you complete, and closely evaluating what went wrong on those that you didn’t achieve to recalibrate them.

 For example, if your small business has a goal for 25% growth over the next year, milestones you may want to consider these milestones plus your own:

 Design an effective business model and business plan

 A business model can be done first as a foundational part of planning.
 A business model describes how a business will create, deliver, and maintain value as a viable and sustainable business.
 Business models are useful to develop strategies for defining your unique value proposition, customer acquisition, team recruitment, key partnerships, and business development strategies.

 A business plan is different.
 A business plan is a document that details the business strategy and projected financial performance in the outlying years.
-A well-developed business plan lays out a map for execution of the plan in the key areas of business planning such as marketing, financial forecasting, and operations.
-Both the business model and the business plan are key elements to a businesses development, growth and short and long term decision making.
-The model and plan are the vehicle and the roadmap to the 25% growth strategy.
+A well-developed business plan lays out a map for the execution of the plan in the key areas of business planning such as marketing, financial forecasting, and operations.
+Both the business model and the business plan are key elements to a business’s development, growth, and short and long-term decision-making.
+The model and plan are the vehicles and the roadmap to the 25% growth strategy.